Updated: Feb 2

 To override any of the default configuration, we can pass in the thresholds that we want to monitor with the corresponding scores.

 By looking at the code snippet above, I created two objects that I pass as arguments on the cy.lighthouse command.
 One is for the thresholds which contain some custom numbers that I came up with.
 The second object is additional lighthouse configuration that will allow me to check the lighthouse test on desktop.
 You can customise it easily to override different configurations.
-I highly recommend checking out Lighthouse core configuration for a list of properties that you can modify.
+I highly recommend checking out Lighthouse Emulation so you can understand what other properties need to be modified.

 Google Lighthouse is a powerful tool and as you can see there are several ways of using it.
 Having it run directly inside Cypress also makes it easier to monitor client side performance issues.
 If your team is already using Cypress and looking at new ways to integrate performance testing, then give the cypress-audit plugin a try.
 Huge thanks to Marvin Frachet for creating this plugin!